 “I needed a name … For a couple of years I experimented with ‘Post denominationalism’.
 The name I have settled on for the movement is the New Apostolic Reformation.”
 (Source: C. Peter Wagner, The New Apostolic Churches, Ventura CA; Regal, 1998, p.
 18.)

-It's a loosely knit association of churches and ministries on the outer fringes of anything resembling Biblical Christianity.
-Supernatural Signs & Wonders; Dominionism; The Latter Rain Movement; Joel's Army; The 7 Mountain Mandate; Third Wave Revivalism; IHOP; Bill Johnson's Bethel Church, The Hillsong Media Empire, Rick Joyner's MorningStar Ministries... these are all a part of this shape-shifting movement in one way or another.
+This loosely knit association of churches and ministries has much in common with the Latter Rain movement and the Word of Faith movement.
+Supernatural Signs & Wonders; Dominionism; Joel's Army; The 7 Mountain Mandate; Third Wave Revivalism; Mike Bickle's IHOP; Bill Johnson's Bethel Church, The Hillsong Media Empire, Rick Joyner's MorningStar Ministries, Todd White's Lifestyle Christianity, Che Ahn's Harvest International Ministries, Randy Clark's Global Awakening, Lou Engle's The Call, John & Carol Arnott's Catch the Fire/Toronto Blessing,... these ministries share much of the same theology and so they all a part of this shape-shifting movement in one way or another.
 It is gobbling up churches and deceiving millions around the world.

 Some key beliefs of the NAR are:

-- The Holy Spirit has a bunch of new demands that aren't taught in the Bible; fresh "Revival" is His new emphasis, so ongoing meetings, conventions and lengthy worship sessions are needed with professional rock bands, smoke machines and emotional speakers who yell a lot.
+- The Holy Spirit has introduced new demands that aren't taught in the Bible; fresh "Revival" is His new emphasis, so ongoing meetings, conventions and lengthy worship sessions are needed with rock bands, smoke machines and emotional speakers (who tend to yell a lot).
+The institution of the Christian Church is not nearly as important as this new move of God.
+We are told to constantly ask for more: "More Lord... more."
+(One thing for sure: there are always more and more conferences to attend.)

-- A great end time harvest/outpouring will occur once we battle enough demons, perform enough miracles and unify under these new Apostles, (who yell a lot).
+- A great end time harvest/outpouring will occur once we battle enough demons, perform enough miracles and unify under these new Apostles, (who tend to yell a lot).
+There is supposed to be a "billion soul harvest" according to many in the NAR, although the Bible only speaks of an end time falling away defined by great signs and wonders.

-- God is giving new revelation to his Prophets/Apostles but they will make many mistakes in the process and that's okay, but following the Bible too closely makes you "religious" and narrow-minded...
+- Although God is giving new revelation to his Prophets/Apostles they will make many mistakes in the process and that's okay, but following the Bible too closely makes you a "religious" and narrow-minded Pharisee.
+In the NAR, using your mind is generally bad but having a mystical and subjective experience is very good.

 Here are a number of different articles from different theological and denominational backgrounds that all agree that the "New Apostolic Reformation" isn't new, isn't apostolic and isn't a reformation: